Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 >(Bpub ^ A ^ Arand) = (Apub ^ B ^ Brand)

 *-If Ahooked was revealed, how an attacker can guess A from Ahooked?*
-*Before start, Let's simplify things to bit-level.
+*1. Before start, Let's simplify things to bit-level.
 Everything is True or False, not integer*
-*Firstly, Assume C is False, and A is True.*
+*2. Firstly, Assume C is False, and A is True.*
-*The result of A NAND C is True, and the result of A OR C is True.
+*3. The result of A NAND C is True, and the result of A OR C is True.
 Therefore, Ahooked is False*
-*Second, Assume C is False(same), and A is False*
+*4. Second, Assume C is False(same), and A is False*
-*The result of A NAND C is True, but the result of A OR C is False.
+*5. The result of A NAND C is True, but the result of A OR C is False.
 Therefore, Ahooked is True*
-*This kind of guess-attack is possible when C is True*
+*6. This kind of guess-attack is possible when C is True*
-*To prevent this kind of attack, Arand is necessary.
+*7. To prevent this kind of attack, Arand is necessary.
 If Arand is XORed, There is no way to guess the value of A because it can be either True or False(and both of them are equally probable).
 Think it in this way, A and A rand can be anything if Arand is XORed.
 This is exactly how one-time pad work*
-*Moreover, because C was not used directly, there is no way to drag out(or other kinds of guesswork) C from Apub*
+*8. Moreover, because C was not used directly, there is no way to drag out(or other kinds of guesswork) C from Apub*

 #License